david1707/100DaysOfCode-Vue/README.md

-### Day 05 lessons
+### Day 06

-- Real-time-chat with Vue and Firebase
+- Realtime Google Maps with Vue and Firebase
+- Navigation Guards
+- Auth with Firebase

 ## How to use it